Colorado Springs Police Department Accident Reports

 An crash report includes pertinent facts and statements about your car accident, such as:

-The police officer may also assign fault to one or both drivers in the traffic accident report.
+In some situations, the police officer may also assign fault to one or both drivers in the traffic accident report.
+Once you get a copy of your CSPD accident report, review it carefully.
 If you notice an error in your accident report or disagree with the version of events detailed in the report, talk to your attorney.

 It can be very difficult to change the information in a Colorado Springs police accident report, but a skilled personal injury attorney may be able to help.